Jump To Section:

 Highland Games

-Regarded as one of the premier games in Scotland, Crieff Highland Gathering will take place at Market Park in Crieff on Sunday 18th August.
+Regarded as one of the premier games in Scotland, Crieff Highland Gathering takes place every year at Market Park in Crieff on a Sunday in the middle of August.
 We are very excited to be a part of this historic, annual event now that we have joined the local community with our new Crieff shop.
+As well as sponsoring the Games we will be providing the tartan for the Chieftain and of course our tent full of beautiful tartan will be there on the banking overlooking the athletics field.

 With a full programme of traditional competitions, there will also be Piping performances, a salute to the Chieftain and the Massed Pipe Bands finale.
 Traditional music will be played in the Aldi Arena area of the Park.
 We hope to see you there!